donders-research-data-management/rdm-wiki/rdm-wiki/en/faq/dsc.md

 ## Should I always share the data of my publication?

 Yes!
 Our funding agencies, such as NWO and EU, require it either explicitly in the grant on basis of which you carried out the work, or implicitly in their general regulations.
-The Radboud University has made open access science its policy.
+The Radboud University has made open access its policy.
 The Donders Institute requires it.

 There might be reasons why you don't want to share your data immediately, e.g. if you are still working on follow up publications based on the same data.
 In those cases you should share the data under an **embargo** of a certain time.